mlochbaum/BQN/implementation/versusc.md

 All right, how can I so confidently claim that CBQN can—sometimes—be faster than C in practice?
 First off, there's a certain class of problems where it's routine: BQN primitives.
 Every one that does anything, really.
 Scan, Transpose, Indices, Sort, Modulus, Reshape.
 And so on.
 We write the ordinary C implementation, and it's just not good enough, so we have to use lookup tables, SIMD, blocked multi-pass techniques, and more.
 A 10x improvement over ordinary C code is completely normal.
 But this is the best possible case for BQN; combinations of primitives never do so well.

 Small real-world problems can still show a major difference.
 In my first talk at Dyalog ([video](https://dyalog.tv/Dyalog17/?v=2KnrDmZov4U), [zipped slides](https://www.dyalog.com/uploads/conference/dyalog17/presentations/D08_Moving_Bits_Faster_in_Dyalog_16.zip)), as well as a follow-up next year ([video](https://dyalog.tv/Dyalog18/?v=-6no6N3i9Tg), [zipped slides](https://www.dyalog.com/uploads/conference/dyalog18/presentations/D15_The_Interpretive_Advantage.zip)), I considered the problem of replacing every CRLF line ending in a file with just the second character LF.
-BQN nails this one, breaking even with C at a little under 200 bytes and hitting 4x C's speed on inputs of a few thousand bytes or more in my testing.
+BQN nails this one, breaking even with C at a little under 200 bytes and hitting 5x C's speed on inputs of a few thousand bytes or more in my testing.
+That's with AVX-512 disabled; with it BQN is over 10x faster until cache becomes a bottleneck.

 <details><summary>(Benchmark details)</summary>